alphafox02/SniffleToKismet/README.md

 ## Features
 - Leverages the Sniffle fork from [Sniffle GitHub](https://github.com/bkerler/Sniffle).
 - Supports ZeroMQ (ZMQ) for data transmission.
-- Converts ZMQ messages to a format compatible with Kismet's ANTSDR capture tool.
+- Converts ZMQ messages to a format (mostly) compatible with Kismet's ANTSDR capture tool.
-- Provides seamless integration with Kismet for enhanced drone detection and monitoring.
+- Provides some integration with Kismet for Bluetooth Remote ID drone detection and monitoring.

 ## Requirements
 - Sniffle compatible dongle